 Note on versions:

-Lightroom Classic CC is the continuation (with small updates) to the solid, reliable, pro-level tool we've used for years.
-The new Lightroom CC is a version 1.0 cross-device application that tries to emulate much of the behavior of the "classic" application.
+Lightroom Classic CC is the continuation to the solid, reliable, pro-level tool we've used for years.
+The new Lightroom CC is a cross-device (including mobile) application that emulates much of the behavior of the "classic" application.
 Although it is refreshing to have access to

 what we cover—in detail